What is the gut-brain axis?

 Our genes take 10,000 years to change, but bacteria can evolve in a matter of hours.
 Pathogens are genealogically outrunning us, but a healthy set of bacteria allow us to keep up.
 And that healthy set of bacteria predominantly live in our gut.

 The effects of acute stress on our gut could manifest as those stomach-churning feelings you get before a high-pressure situation.
 That’s the gut-brain connection in action.
 The muscles in the gut start squeezing and relaxing more, resulting in the need to go to the bathroom.
-And with levels of stress only going up post-pandemic, the connection between stress in the brain and stress in the gut is more relevant than ever.
+And with levels of tension only going up post-pandemic, the connection between tension in the brain and tension in the gut is more relevant than ever.

 For example, elevated stress hormones can potentially reduce or suppress the growth of beneficial bacteria and other microorganisms.
 Over time, this could disrupt the balance of microorganisms in the gut and affect how we digest food.
 As a result, nerves in the enteric system become hyper-activated and can be switched on all the time.
 This can become a vicious cycle.